Jooho/OpenShift_First_Touch/demos/Custom_Role_for_Metrics/README.md

 # Custom Role for Metrics with Service Account

-`oc adm top pod` show you the resource utils but it requires enough permission.
+`oc adm top pod` show you the resource utilization but it requires enough permission.
 Using custom cluster role, you can give the permission to user/group or service account.

 From this tutorial, I will use Service Account.